-- Deploy applications at higher density than virtual machines, deploying hundreds or thousands of applications per machine.
+- Deploy applications in seconds, at high density with hundreds or thousands of applications or containers per machine.

 - Deploy different versions of the same application side by side, and upgrade each application independently.

-- Manage the lifecycle of your stateful applications without any downtime, including breaking and nonbreaking upgrades.
+- Manage the lifecycle of your applications without any downtime, including breaking and nonbreaking upgrades.